erogenousbeef-zz/BigReactors/Roadmap.md

 - (DONE) Make them a pseudo-multiblock controlled/rendered by the control rod
 - (DONE) Make sure bounding box is set properly
 - (IN PROGRESS) Add ability to toggle control rods on/off, changing radiation absorption properties
-- Implement game interfaces on new control rods (IRadiationModerator, etc.)
+- (IN PROGRESS) Implement game interfaces on new control rods (IRadiationModerator, etc.)
 - Fix registry, so fuels/wastes can supply dynamic colors again
-- Entirely remove TileEntityFuelRod
 - Fix internal MultiblockReactor simulation to use new control rods instead of old ones

 ### Balance & Completion
-- (IN PROGRESS) Enricher machine.
+- (DONE) Enricher machine.
 Consumes cyanite and some kind of liquid to produce yellorium
-- More-proper heat/radiation numbers.
+- (DONE) More-proper heat/radiation numbers.
 Reasonable heat production.
 See notes (on paper, sorry internet).
+- (IN PROGRESS) Finish integrating new "incident radiation" system to fix above and retest numbers.
-- Blutonium.
-Properly integrate it into the fuel cycle, give it different properties than yellorium.
+- (DONE) Blutonium.
+Properly integrate it into the fuel cycle.

 ### Graphics & UI
 - Finish the RTG for mid/early-game power.
 Should be easy with the new TE framework I've built.
 - Make the current GUI's not suck quite as much.
 Decent alignment, colors, etc.
+- Make the Enricher GUI not blow goats

 TODO - Beta
 -----------